Throttle mode

 • This logic is applied to all events across all story runs - separate story runs are not given separate capacity.

-• The newly emitted Event will also contain a capacity_per_minute key which shows how many runs of the action were allowed each minute when the event was emitted.
+• The newly emitted event will also contain a capacity_per_minute key which shows how many runs of the action were allowed each minute when the event was emitted.

 • Throttled events are placed in a queue until they are emitted.
 Events will be dropped instead of being added to the queue if there are 20,000 or more events in the queue already.